 In terms of tracking inventory, we use ShipBob for everything — to be able to track each bottle of perfume, what we have left, and what we’ve shipped, while getting a lot more information on each order.”

 Ines Guien, Vice President of Operations at Dossier

-Supply chain optimization can never be a one-off activity that’s then done.
-As competitiveness in the sector increases, every effort to optimize your supply chain equals an extra dollar saved and another happy customer, both of which deliver a high return on investment.
+Supply chain optimisation can never be a one-off activity that’s then done.
+As competitiveness in the sector increases, every effort to optimise your supply chain equals an extra dollar saved and another happy customer, both of which deliver a high return on investment.

 “I’m most impressed with ShipBob’s commitment to driving improvement and technology, which drives reductions in delivery time.
 I knew a shorter transit time was going to become more and more important.”

 Michael Peters, VP of E-Commerce Operations at TB12

 Logistics management consists of several moving parts, which, as you grow, may make it a full-time (and time-consuming) effort.

 ShipBob’s logistics solutions can help.
 From warehousing to international logistics expertise, ShipBob is a best-in-class 3PL that offers a robust logistics network of fulfilment centres, advanced technology, and digital logistics solutions that help you manage logistics systems while saving time and money.

 Our entire fulfilment network is powered by the same proprietary technology, which makes it easy for you to manage logistics performance from one dashboard.
 You can view inventory levels in real time, set automatic reorder points, filter orders by status, determine your ideal distribution strategy, and much more.

 “Logistics is something you never think about until it stops working, and we’ve never come to that point with ShipBob.
 Everything just works.
 We are super happy with ShipBob and very impressed by how well they’ve pumped out our large volume of orders.”